Photo Credit: Steve Schaluta

 Cheat Mountain Salamander

 - One of two vertebrates native only to the Mountain State, Cheat Mountain salamanders are found only on Cheat Mountain and nearby mountaintops with mixed spruce stands.
-One of the primary threats to the species is the loss and degradation of its high elevation red spruce and northern hardwood forest habitat.
+One of the primary threats to the species is the loss and degradation of its high elevation wet areas with a conifer and northern hardwood forest canopy.

-- They live up to 20 years and rarely venture farther than their territories, which are around 48 square feet.
+- These salamanders live on land in rotten logs and under rocks.
+They breathe through their skin which must be kept moist.
+They live up to 20 years and rarely venture farther than their territories, which are around 48 square feet.

 - Without trees, they can't survive due to the forest canopy acting as a shield from the drying effects of the sun.
 Tree removal fragments its habitat.